nsat/space-services-user-guide/tutorials/hello_world/Readme.md

     "duration": 60,
     "parameters": {
         "user_command": {
-            "executable": "/persist/bin/hello_world.sh"
+            "executable": "/persist/bin/entry.sh",
+            "executable_arguments": ["/persist/bin/hello_world.sh"]
         }
     }
   }]
 }
 ```

 After `hello_world.sh` has run on the `SDR` the output file will be picked up by the satellite bus and queued for downlink to AWS S3.
+The wrapper script produces a log of the activity that is also downloaded.

 ## Review